fearnlj01/DocTest/Windows Guide.md

 ####Starting the bot
 - Go to the folder which you extracted the zip to earlier, and run the `NadekoRun.bat` file
-- Your bot should now be online in the server we added him to.
+- Your bot should now be online in the server we added her to.
 - Note: Your bot will be offline in case you close the `NadekoBot` command prompt window.

 ####Setting up OwnerIds